 These integrations do require knowledge of mobile development.

-If you want to increase your mobile application’s reliability, we also offer native mobile SDKs that make implementing Ramp Network on Android or iOS devices rock-solid.
+If you want to keep your mobile application’s reliability, we also offer native mobile SDKs that makes implementing Ramp Network on Android or iOS devices rock-solid.

-The Ramp Network docs can guide you through iOS, Android, React Native or Flutter integrations via SDK.
+The Ramp Network docs can guide you through iOS, Android, React Native, or Flutter integrations via the SDK.

 WebView (browser-based)

-In this integration type, the Ramp Network widget is displayed on a browser window that loads inside your app, in a similar fashion to the hosted web option above - and sharing the same drawbacks.
+In this integration type, the Ramp Network widget is displayed on a browser-like window that loads inside or outside your app, in a similar fashion to the hosted web option above, and sharing the same drawbacks.

 WebView-based integrations are available for iOS and Android apps.